jaydu1/VITAE/data/README.md

 # Datasets

 Our datasets contain both real and synthetic data (from [dyngen](https://github.com/dynverse/dyngen) and our model), with both UMI and non-UMI counts, and various trajectory topologies.
-The datasets are also available at [Zenodo](https://zenodo.org/record/4395250#.X-kxWGT0kUE).
-Due to the storage limit of Github, the dataset `mouse_brain_merged` is only available at Zenodo.

 type|name|count type|topology|N|G|k|source
 ---|---|---|---|---|---|---|---